Audit Responses and Corrective Audit Plans

 Corrective Action Plans

 CAPs provide an opportunity for the governing board to communicate how audit findings and recommendations will be used positively to improve operations and internal controls.
-Although implementation plans may be designed by key officers and managers within the local government or school district, the governing board, with the audit committee (if applicable), must review and approve the entire CAP.
-We believe the governing board’s oversight of the CAP process is important because it sends a positive message to the public and to employees about the “tone at the top” regarding the board’s commitment to safeguarding assets and making government operations more effective.
+Although implementation plans may be designed by key officers and managers within the local government or school, the governing board, with the audit committee (if applicable), must review and approve the entire CAP.
+We believe the governing board’s oversight of the CAP process is important because it sends a positive message to the public and employees about the “tone at the top” regarding the board’s commitment to safeguarding assets and making operations more effective.

 What Should Be Included in the CAP?